Fossil energy is the energy that comes from the combustion of fossil fuels.

 Coal is formed by the decomposition of vegetable matter.
 The pressure and the temperature at which the organic particles in the underground layers undergo that they are transformed into coal.

-Oil has an oily liquid texture.
+Petroleum has an oily liquid texture.
 It is generated by the marine remains that are deposited in the bottom of the sea.
-Due to the pressure and temperatures to which they are subjected, over the years, they are transformed into oil.
+Due to the pressure and temperatures to which they are subjected, over the years, they are transformed into petroleum.

 Precisely because gasoline is a derivative of petroleum, cars and thermal engines in general are machines that use fossil energy for their operation.